A Dab in the Nose Gives Guys a Lift

 Nasal gel may boost testosterone without shutting down sperm production.

-Okay, admit it, the nose is not the place you’d think of for treating erectile dysfunction.
+Okay, admit it, the nose is not the place you’d think of to treat erectile dysfunction.
 But it works.
 And it may avoid a problematic side effect that’s common with other testosterone therapies, says Dr. Ranjith Ramasamy, a male reproductive medicine specialist at the University of Miami Health System.

 Dr. Ramasamy is conducting the very first clinical trial to determine if the testosterone (T) replacement medicine Natesto, a gel men squirt in their nose three times a day, will boost T levels without tanking their sperm count.